ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 It is also worth noting `--max-old-space-size` will have no effect on parallel processes spawned during compilation, such as `fork-ts-checker`.
 It only affects the immediate Node process it is passed to.

 Ultimately, however, the effectiveness of the blackbox methods described above is limited.
-First, while `profile-memory.js` tells you exactly how much of the system's resources Webpack is using, when used on its own, it doesn't give you any clues as to **why** Webpack needs all of that memory.
+First, while `profile-memory.js` tells you exactly how much of the system's resources Webpack is using, when used on its own, it doesn't tell you **why** Webpack needs all of that memory.
 Second, while limiting the maximum size of the old space can help reduce memory usage, it comes at the cost of longer runtimes and have to be adjusted over time as your project scales and grows.

-So with the insights that we have gained through the blackbox approach serving as a foundation, we put on our safari hats and plunged deep into the Webpack jungle.
-It's time for a "whitebox" approach.
+Even though the blackbox approach did not provide us with a satisfactory solution, it still gave us a foundation from which we could dive deeper into the Webpack jungle.
+Put on your safari hats, it's time for a whitebox approach.

 ## The Whitebox Approach

 ### TL;DR

 * Identify and profile memory consumers in your Webpack set-up.
-Know what pieces incur the heaviest cost and prioritize optimization efforts accordingly.
+Know what pieces incur the heaviest cost and prioritize optimization efforts accordingly
 * If the time trade-off is acceptable, reduce the number of processes that are running parallel on the same machine
 * Scale horizontally (Across multiple machines) if possible

-In the whitebox approach, we "upacked" our Webpack project in search of one thing and one thing only: the cause of Webpack's voracious demand for memory.
-In an ideal world, we would have identified a single issue, perhaps an non-optimized plugin, that both used a lot of memory and for which a better-optimized alternative exists.
+In the whitebox approach, we "unpacked" our Webpack project in search of one thing and one thing only: the cause of Webpack's voracious demand for memory.
+In an ideal world, we would have identified a single issue, perhaps an non-optimized plugin, that both used a lot of memory and for which a more optimized alternative exists.
 However, if this were the case, I would have told you about it by now.

-The reality, as you can tell, didn't turn out so neatly.
-As opposed to finding that one silver bullet solution, our safari instead yielded:

-* **Three** strategies for identifying memory bottlenecks
-* **One** project-specific solutions for reducing memory usage
-* **One** surprising discovery about our Webpack build

-### Three Whitebox Strategies
+The reality, as you can tell, did not turn out so neatly.
+In this last section, I will show you three different methods you may use to identify memory bottlenecks in a Webpack project.
+Then, at the very end, I will offer some ideas that may be helpful if you are working with a tight memory constraint.

-#### 1: Profiling plugins and loaders
+### Method 1: Profiling plugins and loaders

 In our first strategy, we examined the way we configured Webpack.
 Generally speaking, a Webpack project is configurable in three different ways: by adjusting Webpack's native options, by adding custom plugins, and by adding custom loaders.
 In our case, since we did not see anything suspicious with our native options, we focused on our plugins and loaders instead.